 Note: Because the Export and Import Utility requires administrator rights, it is not generally possible to execute it from a rules file.
-If you try to run the utility from a rules file, the application fails on Windows 2003 Server or displays UAC interactive prompt on Windows 2008 Server.
-However, if Automation Point Desktop is already running with administrator rights, the Export and Import Utility executed by a rule will already have the required privileges, and performs the required operation.
+If you try to run the utility from a rules file, the application can either fail (Windows Server 2003) or display a UAC interactive prompt (Windows Server 2008 and above).
+However, if the Automation Point Desktop is already running with administrator rights, the Export and Import Utility will inherit the required privileges, and the required operation can complete successfully.